Human research requiring ethical review

 Ethical approval and publishing

 Many peer reviewed journals require evidence of ethics approval prior to submission of manuscripts for publication.
 The School of Graduate studies may also want to see evidence of relevant ethics approval when it comes to submitting your thesis for your Honours, Masters or PhD thesis.
 Swinburne's human research ethics committees cannot retrospectively grant ethics approval.
-Please contact the Human Research Ethics Team and we can advise you on whether or not you may require ethics approval in order to conduct your research activity.
+Please view our FAQs (FAQ no.26) or contact the Human Research Ethics Team and we can advise you on whether or not you may require ethics approval in order to conduct your research activity.